Carmanah Walbran Provincial Park

 Highway 4

-Highway 4 connects the eastern and western sides of Vancouver Island before runing along the coast between Ucluelet and Tofino.
-Three roadside attractions are worth mentioning, along with Cathedral Grove that is also profiled at the end of this guide.
+Highway 4 connects the eastern and western sides of Vancouver Island before running along the coast between Ucluelet and Tofino.
+Three roadside attractions are worth mentioning, along with Cathedral Grove, which is also profiled at the end of this guide.

 The Canoe Creek Recreation Site, in the middle of the island, is a roadside gem and convenient stopover for those wishing to stretch their legs on the way to the coast.
 The Site protects a small grove of huge cedars, the largest of which is the Canoe Creek Cedar.

 The Rainforest Trail, which is in Pacific Rim National Park Reserve, is an accessible introduction to the big tree forest environment of coastal Vancouver Island.
-The trail consists of loops north and south of the highway on well maintained boardwalk that offers clean vistas.
-Both loops combine for a distance of approximately about two miles so its a nice detour or warmup for longer or more primitive trails in the Tofino area.
+The trail consists of loops north and south of the highway on well-maintained boardwalk that offers clean vistas.
+Both loops combine for a distance of approximately two miles, so it’s a nice detour or warm-up for longer or more primitive trails in the Tofino area.

 Rainforest Trail